oilandsugar/ritual-dust/content/music/mixing.md

 **Tips**

+- put the whole song in mono while doing that step to prevent being skewed by perceived loudness of very wide sounds
 - Try to keep between -3db to -10db of headroom for mastering.
 - Having a little bit of compression and a limiter on the master bus when mixing can help get a better feel of how it's gonna sit in the mastered track.
 - Increasing the volume of some tracks slowly during buildups is really effective.